LiveRamp/reslang/docs/reference.md

 ```

+## Attribute Modifiers

+The underlying intuition is that you mark fields as "mutable" if you want to be able to change them with PUT or PATCH, and you can mark something as output only by using "output".
+You can then mark them as optional by using "optional" or "optional-post" etc for specific verbs.
+PATCH always has every field as optional.

+The following modifiers can be placed after the attribute type to indicate that it should be included for the given verbs:

+-   no modifier
+    -   The default is that the field is included for POST and GET
+-   mutable
+    -   The field is included also for PUT and PATCH
+-   output
+    -   The field is only included for GET

+Note that "id" is treated as "output" implicitly.

+The following modifiers can be placed after the attribute type to indicate optionality:

+-   no modifier
+    -   The default is that the attribute is always required when included in a verb
+-   optional
+    -   Mark the attribute as always optional when included in a verb
+-   optional-post, optional-put, optional-get
+    -   Mark the attribute as optional when included in that specific verb

+Note that attributes included in PATCH are _always_ optional.

+Here is a simple example:

+    resource Car {
+        id: string
+        make: string
+        nitro: string mutable optional-post
+        created: datetime output
+        location: string mutable optional-put
+    /operations
+        GET POST PUT PATCH
+    }

+This results in the following fields:

+-   POST required=make and location, optional=nitro
+-   PUT required=nitro, optional=location
+-   PATCH optional=nitro and location
+-   GET required=id, make, nitro, created, location

+## Difference between PUT and PATCH

+A PUT requires a body with all mutable, non-optional fields.
+A PATCH makes all mutable fields optional.
+Prefer PUT because it accepts all the mandatory fields at the same time and hence, is idempotent.
+Use PATCH at your discretion to allow any field to be adjusted.

+Consider this example:

+    resource Person {
+        id: int
+        name: string mutable
+        address: string mutable optional
+        birthDate: datetime
+        /operations
+            POST PUT PATCH GET
+    }

+A PUT body must always include "name", but can optionally include "address".
+A PATCH body can include any combination of the 2 fields, or none at all.

+Never use PUT or PATCH to trigger an action, please only use it to adjust state.

 ## Stringmaps

 Reslang supports dictionary structures where the keys are always strings.
 To specify this, use the stringmap<> syntax: